 Dr Olga Lavalle

-Olga is registered as a Clinical Psychologist with the Australian Health Practitioner Regulation Agency.
-She provides specialist psychological services under Medicare, is an Employee Assistance Program provider and an approved WorkCover NSW provider.
-Additionally, Olga consults to workplace and community sporting organisations.
+She provides Clinical Psychology services under Medicare, is an Employee Assistance Program provider and an approved WorkCover NSW provider.
+Additionally, Olga consults for workplace and community sporting organisations.

 Suzanneh-Jane Lucas is a highly motivated and enthusiastic Psychologist who has been working in psychiatric rehabilitation and treatment since 2005 and registered with the Australian Health Practitioner Regulatory Agency.

 Suzanneh has worked in the non-government sector in adolescent psychiatric rehabilitation, in parenting group facilitation and as a research assistant at the Institute of Psychiatry whilst studying and training to become registered as a Psychologist.
 Post registration in 2011, Suzanneh has worked therapeutically in both the government community mental health sector as a clinician, in relationship counselling, as a mental health group educator and a therapeutic group facilitator.

 As a Psychologist, her therapeutic work with people comes from a foundation of a self-actualising collaborative process with the client.
 The therapeutic framework utilised is eclectic but draws upon best evidence based therapies such as Cognitive Behavioural Therapy, Acceptance Commitment Therapy, Dialectical Behavioural Therapy, Strengths and collaborative recovery.
 Subsequently, as a therapist being able to draw upon a variety of therapeutic tools throughout the therapeutic recovery process including evidence based practice is advantageous for the client.